timakro/adobe_diged_docker/README.md

 ------------

 This was developed on Arch Linux and it turned out later it doesn't run on Debian 10.
-It will however work on Debian 11.
+It works on Debian 11.
 My best guess is that it doesn't work with older kernels.